 Preferred formats: .docx / .odt / .rtf

 Discuss the issues relating to widespread government use of facial-recognition software in public places (streets, theaters, malls).
 Is facial recognition a useful tool for society, and for police work?
 Or does its use need to be severely curtailed, through regulation?
+Who, if anyone, is unfairly affected by it?

 At this point, facial-recognition software is very effective, usually accurate to 0.1%.
 It is no longer experimental.
 It appears that issues of racial bias (eg poorer recognition for some groups) has been solved, at least in software (there are still issues with collecting images and the subject's overall skin lightness or darkness).